Freight Shipping from Las Vegas to Denver

 How much does it cost to ship freight from Las Vegas to Denver?

-Full truckload (FTL) rates from Las Vegas, NV to Denver, CO currently range from $1,692-$2,086 for a standard dry van load over the 787-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Denver, CO currently range $1,692-$2,086 (roughly $2.17-$2.67 per mile over 787 miles).
 LTL shipments typically cost $633-$1,069 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Denver?

-Standard FTL transit from Las Vegas to Denver is approximately 14 hrs by truck over 787 miles.
+Standard FTL transit from Las Vegas to Denver is approximately 14 hrs by truck over 787 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Las Vegas Intermodal to BNSF Irondale Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Las Vegas to Denver freight?